 Your birth certificate gives your date of birth, but does it really say anything significant about you other than when to send a birthday card?
 Does it indicate how old you feel?
 Does it tell people you swim for an hour every morning or that you play at a local jazz club once a week?
 Chronological age is based on a number, and there’s nothing you can do to change that.
 Behavioral age, however, is measured in things you absolutely can control: attitude and activity.

 “Behavioral age is about how you decide to play out life,” says Gary Frost, Ph.D., adjunct professor in the College of Public Health at the University of Arizona in Tucson, and an expert on aging.
-“There are people who simply accept their date of birth, and abdicate their behavior to that age.
+“There are people who simply accept their date of birth and abdicate their behavior to that age.
 But it’s a choice.”

 Those choices will help set the parameters for your life moving forward.
+In fact, lifestyle choices account for about 75 percent of how we age.
 For instance, you can choose to work around your physical limitations or you can limit your level of activity because of them.
 You can expand your social network or allow it to shrink.
 You can make plans to experience new things, or stick with the status quo.
 In the same way that physical activity boosts your energy levels and lifts your spirits, so do mental and social activities—from going back to school to volunteering to working part time.

 Here are some choices you can make to stay vibrant at any age.